 The United States is a constitutional democracy.
 Its organic law grants to all citizens a right to participate in the choice of elected officials without restriction by any state because of race.
 This grant to the people of the opportunity for choice is not to be nullified by a state through casting its electoral process in a form which permits a private organization to practice racial discrimination in the election.

-In so ruling, Smith overruled a unanimous nine year old decision in Grovey v.
+In so ruling, Smith overruled a unanimous nine-year-old decision in Grovey v.
 Townsend that held that the Texas Democratic Party’s race-based restrictions on voting in primaries was constitutional because it was not state action, and thus it had not been endorsed or authorized by the state.

-The implications of Smith had far-reaching effects on race relations in the South.
 It was the watershed in the struggle for Black rights, and it signaled the beginning of the Second Reconstruction and the modern civil rights movement.
 The political and social advances of Blacks simply could not have occurred without the changes that came in the wake of the overthrow of the Democratic white primary.

 Marshall characterized the ruling of Smith, which he considered his most important case, as “so clear and free of ambiguity” that the right of Blacks to participate in primaries was established “once and for all.”